 Related medical policies are Intensity-Modulated Radiation Therapy (IMRT) of the Prostate, Intensity Modulated Radiation Therapy (IMRT) of the Breast and Lung, and Intensity-Modulated Radiation Therapy (IMRT): Head and Neck Cancers.

 POLICYIntensity-modulated radiotherapy may be considered medically necessary as an approach to delivering radiotherapy for patients with cancer of the anus/anal canal.

-When dosimetric planning with standard 3-D conformal radiation predicts that the radiation dose to an adjacent organ would result in unacceptable normal tissue toxicity (see Policy Guidelines), intensity-modulated radiation therapy (IMRT) may be considered medically necessary for the treatment of cancer of the abdomen and pelvis, including but not limited to:
+When dosimetric planning with standard 3-D conformal radiation predicts that the radiation dose to an adjacent organ would result in unacceptable normal tissue toxicity (see Policy Guidelines), intensity-modulated radiotherapy (IMRT) may be considered medically necessary for the treatment of cancer of the abdomen and pelvis, including but not limited to:

-Intensity-modulated radiation therapy (IMRT) would be considered investigational for all other uses in the abdomen and pelvis.
+Intensity-modulated radiotherapy (IMRT) would be considered investigational for all other uses in the abdomen and pelvis.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.